Table of Contents Show

 2.4.
 Keep an Eye Out for Wildlife

-Since you’re in the Southwest, keep an eye out for snakes and other animals like moose or bears.
+Since you’re in the Southwest, watch for snakes and other animals like moose or bears.
 Please do not approach or feed any wildlife.
 Additionally, I advise packing bear spray.

 2.5.
 Leave No Trace

-If you’re unfamiliar with the phrase “Leave No Trace,” it refers to the practice of protecting the environment so that it will be there when you leave it, if not in better shape.
-This implies that you should stay on the trails and take everything you brought with you.
+If you’re unfamiliar with the phrase “Leave No Trace,” it refers to protecting the environment so that it will be there when you leave it, if not in better shape.
+This implies that you should stay on the trails and take everything you brought.

 3. Final Thoughts